 Evaluate Job Offers

 Receiving a job offer can be exhilarating.
 Or, it may be slightly disappointing if the salary is less than you were expecting.
 Either way, it is in your best interest to slow down and fully consider your next steps.
 The Office of Career Services is available to provide guidance and assistance throughout your job exploration, interview and career decision process.
-If you have any questions or concerns about a job or internship offer you received, please email Satomi Chudasama, Associate Director, Employer Relations & Recruiting/ Acting Associate Director, STEM.
+If you have any questions or concerns about a job or internship offer you received, please email Satomi Chudasama, associate director, employer relations and recruiting.